mvolkmann/blog/src/prolog.md

 ## Dynamic Predicates

 By default predicates cannot be added or deleted in a session.
-To enable this, run a `dynamic` query.
+To enable this, run a `dynamic` query on a specific predicate.
-Once this is done, the `assertz` function can be used to add a predicate and the `retract` function can be used to remove one.
+Once this is done, a predicate of that type can be added to the beginning with `asserta` or added to the end with `assertz`.
+And a predicate of that type can be removed with the `retract` function.

 For example, suppose we have the file `likes.pl` containing the following: